aaronpkelly/aaronpkelly.github.io/README.md

 all development projects should have their own markdown file, or if they are an incubating idea, be listed in _myProjects.md_.

+# the _howTo.._ series
+Specific guides for specific topics.

 ## _on.._ series
-Documents beginning with _on.._ will contain collected wisdom about a particular topic. any general writing should be in a file prefixed with _on*_, e.g. *onFinance.md*
+Documents beginning with _on.._ will contain collected wisdom and opinion about a particular topic.
+Any general writing should be in a file prefixed with _on*_, e.g.
+*onLivingFrugally.md*